codeplaysoftware/syclacademy/Code_Exercises/Exercise_18_Local_Memory_Tiling/README.md

 ### 1.)
 Use local memory

-Allocate local memory for the kernel function by creating a local `accessor`, you can do this by creating a `sycl::local_accessor`.
+Allocate local memory for the kernel function by creating a local `accessor`.

-The local `accessor` is create by specifying a `range` which is the number of elements to allocate.
+The local `accessor` is created by specifying a `range` which is the number of elements to allocate.

 Note that local memory is allocated per work-group and each work-group can only